 (157 pages; June, 2019) (Note: 11 Appendices account for 113 pages)

-The Brainstorming Zero Carbon ASAP Campaign proposes to streamline to the frontlines of public discourse the best 5-10 page overviews of how we can get to a 100% reduction in Greenhouse Gas Emissions ASAP--and thereby catalyze local Community Visioning Initiatives, and contribute significantly to maximizing "all hands on deck" participation in positive tipping point activity.
+The Brainstorming Zero Carbon ASAP Campaign proposes to streamline to the frontlines of public discourse thousands of 5-10 page overviews from positive tipping point organizations and institutions on how we can get to a 100% reduction in Greenhouse Gas Emissions ASAP--and thereby catalyze local Community Visioning Initiatives, and contribute significantly to maximizing "all hands on deck" participation in positive tipping point activity.

 Press Release for Brainstorming Zero Carbon ASAP Campaign (September 18, 2019)